 I grew up camping every other weekend in the summer.
 I knew had to make a fire before I knew how to write my name.
 I also would make little firestarters with my mother as an afternoon project a few times a year.
 There are several ways to do this: the egg carton method (fairly popular), the Vaseline-cotton ball method (super easy, if a bit messy), and sawdust method (longest burning).
 I’ve even seen wax-dipped pine cones!
 All of these methods are wonderful, and honestly they are all fairly simple.
-However, I recently found a method that is so easy that I was a bit ashamed that I had never though of it before.
-Actually, I think I was in face-palm mode for a few minutes.
+However, I recently found a method that is so easy that I couldn’t believe that I had never though of it before.

 There are only three ingredients to these fire starters.
 To tell the truth, the third one is even optional.
 The best news: everything is free/recycled!
 Here’s your “to gather” list: